New Student Program Staff

 When not at work, she is gardening, hiking, making photographs, or listening to music.

 Design and Publications, New Student Programs

 In 2011, Larissa joined New Student Programs.
-In her current role, she designs communications such as the August and January Orientation Guides, Family Guide, and First-Year Family Weekend Guide.
-She also designs posters, brochures, exhibitions, promotional giveaways, and email newsletters for the Tatkon Center.
+In her current role, she designs communications and promotional pieces to support the Tatkon Center, New Student Orientation, and Family Weekend.
 Her work also includes designing marketing pieces for the Cornell Chimes, maintaining the NSP website, and event support for New Student Orientation and Family Weekend.

 Assistant Director, New Student Programs